ABOUT THE BOOKS

 Tales of Cyprus is also a European story.
 Many countries in southern Europe have experienced the same breakneck transformation from the past to the present.
 This catapult into the 21st century can sometimes strip away the authentic cultural landscape of a traditional lifestyle.
 The Cyprus that my parents knew is now a distant memory.
 This book recalls that beautiful time in the past through the images and voices of those who experienced it.

 SO SORRY!
-THIS BOOK IS NOW SOLD OUT!
+BOOK ONE HAS SOLD OUT!